3ternal/Voiceer/README.md

 Developed in cooperation with: [Musubime Yui](https://twitter.com/musubimeyui)

-## Install Instructions
+## Installation Instructions
-1. In Unity, navigate to the Package Manager
+1. In Unity, navigate to the Package Manager.
-2. Click the plus button in the top-left corner
+2. Click the plus button in the top-left corner.
-3. Click "add package from git URL"
+3. Click "add package from git URL".

-Alternate option: Install from [OpenUPM](https://openupm.com/packages/com.negipoyoc.voiceer/)
+Alternate option: Install from [OpenUPM](https://openupm.com/packages/com.negipoyoc.voiceer/).

 ## How to change the voice preset
 1. Navigate to Window -> Voiceer -> Voice Preset Selector.

 ![](https://user-images.githubusercontent.com/31283418/72231862-08e03500-3601-11ea-9a1b-f9eadd6d99a7.png)

 2. Click the button circled in red and select your desired preset.

 ![](https://user-images.githubusercontent.com/31283418/72231936-7ee49c00-3601-11ea-9c0b-b7da798ce87d.png)

 3. That is all.

 ## How to generate your own voice preset
 Navigate to Window -> Voiceer -> Voice Preset Generator.

 ![](https://user-images.githubusercontent.com/31283418/72231861-08479e80-3601-11ea-80f7-62ec8d60b182.png)

 Here, you can either load an existing preset from a file, or create a new one.

 ![](https://user-images.githubusercontent.com/31283418/72231859-08479e80-3601-11ea-916c-b9ea6f917a88.png)

 ### Creating a new preset